CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-04.md

 ![AD-Capital Deploy](./images/10.png)

-Now wait two minutes and run the command below so validate that the EKS pods are running:
+Now wait two minutes and run the command below to validate that the EKS pods are running:

 ```
 kubectl get pods -n default